deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

   which was recently [publically shared on the fediverse](https://mastodon.social/@adbenitez/112355770657658005) and lives on many people's devices.

-Troubleshooting: if tapping an invite link does not open a chat for you, you get re-directed to the https://i.delta.chat website where you can "copy the link" behind the "Open Chat" button, and then paste it into the "Scan QR Code" screen.
+Troubleshooting: if tapping an invite link does not open a chat for you, you get re-directed to the i.delta.chat website where you may "copy the link" behind the "Open Chat" button, and then paste it into the "Scan QR Code" screen of the Delta Chat app.

 ## Getting in contact with human fellows